-The Authority notes that Arup did not recommend any adjustment to corrective maintenance expenditure for this scheme.
+In the Draft Report, the Authority noted that Arup did not recommend any adjustment to corrective maintenance expenditure for this scheme.

 As noted above, in Volume 1, the Authority recommended an optimal mix of preventive and corrective maintenance should be pursued by SunWater.
 Further, for corrective maintenance, the Authority recommended that SunWater formally document its processes for the development of correct maintenance expenditure forecasts.